ktor-doc-jp/ktor-doc-jp/features/https-redirect.md

 #### I get an infinite redirect when using this feature

-Have you installed the `XForwardedHeaderSupport` or the `ForwardedHeaderSupport` feature?
+Have you installed the `XForwardedHeadersSupport` or the `ForwardedHeaderSupport` feature?
 Check [this FAQ entry](/quickstart/faq.html#infinite-redirect) for more details.